grscheller/neovim-notes/notes/10-RegularExpressions.md

 * grep uses BRE; egrep uses ERE

-Due to the common use of `(){}|+` in programming languages, makes sense that vim uses BREs.
+Due to the common use of `(){}|+` in programming languages, makes sense that vim uses BRE's.
 Probably more likely done for backward compatibility with vi.

 ---